 To foster alliances of technology and artistic practice: that is the aim of S+T+ARTS, an initiative of the European Commission.
 As part of this initiative, Waag, BOZAR and Ars Electronica launched the S+T+ARTS Prize: two prizes, each with 20.000 euros of prize money, are rewarded to the most pioneering collaborations and results in the fields of creativity and innovation, at the crossings of Science, Technology and the ARTS.

-Science, Technology and Arts (=STARTS) form a nexus with an extraordinarily high potential for creative innovation.
+Science, technology and arts form a nexus with an extraordinarily high potential for creative innovation.
 And such innovation is considered to be precisely what’s called for if we’re to master the social, ecological and economic challenges that Europe will be facing in the near future.

 The role of artists thus is no longer seen to be just about propagating scientific and technological knowledge and skills among the general public but much more as a kind of catalyst that can inspire and trigger innovative processes.
 The artistic practice of creative exploration and experimental appropriation of new technologies has a wide reaching potential to contribute to the development of new products and new economic, social and business models.

-The two prizes, each with 20.000 euros of prize money, are offered to honor innovative projects at the intersection of science, technology and the arts:
+The two prizes, each with 20.000 euros of prize money, are offered to honour innovative projects at the intersection of science, technology and the arts: